-When Kristy Kim graduated from the University of California-Berkeley with degrees in business and political science in 2011, she had a problem.
+When Kristy Kim graduated from college in 2011, she had a problem.
 Despite locking in an investment banking position at San Francisco-based J. Moore Partners, Kim couldn’t purchase her first car or rent her first apartment.

 Money wasn’t the issue.
 “I always had money, there was never a problem with tuition,” Kim says.
 The problem was her credit.
 She didn’t have any.
 And she didn’t realize it was a problem until she kept getting rejected during the application process for multiple apartments in the San Francisco Bay Area’s hyper-competitive rental market.

 “It turns out, they were running my credit score,” Kim says.
 “And they found out I didn’t have a credit score, and they didn’t want to take the risk.”

 Eventually Kim found a building owner who was renting out a unit.
 He asked for Kim’s resume and offer letter, and even talked to her boss.
 When it came to credit-check time, Kim explained she was an international student and never had a credit card, and thus had no credit score.
 “So he made an exception for me,” she says.
 But that “exception” required her to pay six months’ rent up front.